conservationtechlab/scrubcam/README.md

 # Overview

-Control code and utilities for the ScrubCam, an edge-AI-enabled field wildlife camera system.
+Control code and utilities for ScrubCam, an edge-AI-enabled field wildlife camera system.

 # Hardware